 8. Apricots

-Apricots are lactating friendly fruit.
-They are enriched with Vitamin A, C, K, E, niacin, potassium, copper, manganese, and Phosphorous.
+Apricots are lactation-friendly fruits.
+They are enriched with Vitamins A, C, K, and E, niacin, potassium, copper, manganese, and phosphorous.
 They help in controlling the activity of estrogen and also serve as a good source of fiber.
 These vitamins and chemicals help in regulating the lactating hormones in breastfeeding mothers.

 9. Prunes

 Prunes are popularly known as European plums – they are dried plums.
 It is rich in dietary fiber and prevents constipation.
-Prunes contain mineral potassium.
+Prunes contain the mineral potassium.
 It helps to boost your nervous system.
-It also contains iron and boron.
-It also helps to avoid anemia and to promote muscle health.
+It also contains iron and boron which also help avoid anemia and to promote muscle health.

 10. Cantaloupe